uldtot/wcioShop/README.md

 If you want to help, I would like any help I can get.

 * Coding help:
-Currently help with making custom apps like payment gateways, shipping stuff, accounting sync etc. would be usefull and code debug of the system.
-Currently there is no need for more people to work on the system itself because its not ready to be used.
+Help in making custom apps like payment gateways, shipping stuff, and accounting sync would be useful as code debug of the system.
+Currently, there is no need for more people to work on the core itself because it's not ready to be used.

-* Design
+* Design:
 If you want to, it could use a pretty store theme that can be downloaded.
 Must be your own design and code.

-* Translation
+* Translation:
-I haven't really looked much into how to translate this yet, will be looked into when its ready for use i guess.
+I haven't really looked much into how to translate this yet, will be looked into when it's ready for use I guess.
 But if you want to translate, let me know.

-* Testing
+* Testing:
-If you want to help test this out, open a issue and i will contact you (not everything is uploaded here yet, so i might have more ready that is not yet visible)
+If you want to help test this out, open an issue and I will contact you (not everything is uploaded here yet, so I might have more ready that is not yet visible).
+IT can be maybe just a specific function or something.

 ## Themes